This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 According to Connecticut laws, the definition of disability is more expansive than what is provided in the ADA.
 This means your child, even if not included in federal regulations, may be covered by state disability rights laws.

-You will still need a lawyer to help you make sure your child’s rights are not being denied.
+You will still need a lawyer to help you make sure your child’s rights are not denied.
 Many rules can apply here, and if you don’t know which is best for your child’s situation, a lawyer will help.

 Connecticut Cerebral Palsy Cases